mushi333/2021-FIT4003-SBSE-for-self-driving-cars/README.md

 ### **Prerequisites**
 - Python 3.7
+- Ubuntu 20.04 (VM or standalone)
-- Configuration for Linux Ubuntu 20.04
+- Configuration steps for Ubuntu 20.04
 - Git and pip installed

 ### **Steps to install python 3.7**